BMW M6: E63/64 M6 (2005–2011)

 From 2007 a 6-speed manual gearbox was offered in North America, only 701 examples were produced with a manual gearbox (323 Coupes and 378 Convertibles).

-Production of the M6 ended in 2011, with sales over the five-year run totalling 9,087 for the coupe and 5,065 for the convertible.
+In September 2010, BMW announced they had ended production of the M6, with sales over the five-year run totalling 9,087 for the coupe and 5,065 for the convertible.

+Competition Package

+From 2009 a Competition Package was offered which included front and rear suspension lowered by 12mm and 10mm respectively, wider wheels with Pirelli P Zero Corsa tyres, and optimised ABS, stability control and M Differential settings to improve cornering.
+On the exterior, the Competition Package features a new bonnet with ‘precision lines’ as well as redesigned wheels.

+Competition Special Edition

+In 2009, simultaneously presented with the Competition Package, a special edition of only 100 units was announced.
+All of the 100 units received the name BMW M6 Competition and include the Competition Package, plus a special matte paint color for the exterior named 'Frozen Gray Metallic'.
+The interior uses a special trim of Merino leather in either light gray two-tone finish with contrasting stitching or black.
+All cars included custom floor mats with ‘M6 Competition’ labelling.

 F06/F12/F13 M6 (2012–2019)

 The new model is based on the F12/F13/F06 6 Series, and shares its 7-speed dual clutch ("M-DCT") transmission and BMW S63 twin-turbo V8 engine with the F10 M5.